What is asbestos?

 We keep a list of properties where asbestos has been found or is believed to exist.
 The list is updated each time we carry out a new survey.

 What safety measures are in place when work is carried out on my home?

 We let our staff and contractors know if asbestos is present so they can take extra care when carrying out any work that needs to be done.
 Any repairs or major works undertaken in tenant's homes by our contractors includes a risk assessment to check whether they are likely to disturb asbestos.
 Where asbestos is found to be damaged or may be disturbed it will be managed safely either by encapsulation or removal by specialist contractors.

 What should I do when I want to do DIY at home?

-If you’re planning to do some DIY, get in touch with the Hastoe Hub so we can check our records and let you know if any asbestos is present and to offer advice.
+If you’re planning to do some DIY, please contact us so we can check our records and let you know if any asbestos is present and to offer advice.

 How do I get rid of asbestos in household items?